Pravda (play)

 Pravda is a satirical play by David Hare and Howard Brenton exploring the role of journalism in society.
 It was first produced at the National Theatre in London on 2 May 1985, directed by Hare and starring Anthony Hopkins in the role of Lambert Le Roux, white South African media mogul.
-It is a satire on the mid-1980s newspaper industry, in particular the Australian media and press baron Rupert Murdoch.
+Labelled a "Fleet Street comedy", it is a satire on the mid-1980s British newspaper industry during the Thatcher era, in particular the Australian press baron Rupert Murdoch.
 Its title refers to the Russian Communist party newspaper Pravda.

 The play won 1985 Best Play Award from both the London Evening Standard Awards and City Limits magazine.
 It has been described as "one of the biggest hits in the history of the National Theatre."